vaskardahal/DSA/Bit_Manipulation/intro.md

 ## Setting the kth Bit
 Problem: Set the kth bit in a word x to 1 \
 Solution: Shift 1 by k Bits, and then OR with x:

 $$ y = x \; | \; (1 << k) $$

 ## Clearing the kth Bit
 Problem: Clear the kth Bit in a word x (change it to 0) \
 Solution: Shift 1 by k Bits, One's complement and AND with x:

 $$ y = x \; \& \; \sim (1 << k) $$

 ## Toggling the kth Bit
 Problem: Toggle the kth Bit in a word x \
 Solution: Shift 1 by k Bits, XOR:

 $$ y = x \; \wedge \; (1 << k) $$

 ## Extract a Bit Field
-Problme: Extract a contiguous Bit field from a word x:
+Problme: Extract a contiguous Bit field from a word x
 Solution: Mask at the window, and then right shift:

 $$(x \; \& \; mask) >> shift$$